-Heat the motor housing with a torch to expand it enough for the stator to be installed; when heating the motor housing, make sure that the stator is clear to avoid a fire hazard, or damage to the windings.
-Apply heat evenly to the outside of the housing; excessive heat is not required.
+Heat the motor housing (14) with a torch to expand it enough for the stator (35) to be installed.
+When heating the motor housing, make sure that the stator is clear to avoid a fire hazard, or damage to the windings.
+Apply heat evenly to the outside of the housings; excessive heat is not required.